 Most efforts to detect candidate gene regulatory regions from aligned sequences also use some form of pattern information.
 For example, the known regulatory regions are clusters of binding sites for transcription factors.
-The binding sites are short (about 6-8 bp) and many allow degeneracy (e.g., either purine or either pyrimidine works equally well at some sites).
+The binding sites are short (about 6 bp to 8 bp) and many allow degeneracy (e.g. either purine or either pyrimidine works equally well at some sites).
 Therefore, the binding site motifs themselves do not confer strong specificity.
-However, in combination with clustering and conservation, this set of criteria has good power to detect novel regulatory regions [6].
+However, in combination with clustering and conservation, this set of criteria has good power to detect novel regulatory regions (Blanchette et al. 2006).
 A set of about 200,000 regions, called PReMods, has been identified as predicted regulatory regions in the human genome using this approach.

 The motifs for binding sites in regulatory regions are not known completely.
-These currently unknown motifs can be incorporated into the prediction of regulatory regions by using machine-learning procedures to find distinctive patterns of alignment columns that are common in a training set of alignments in known regulatory regions, but are less abundant in a set of alignments from likely neutral DNA.
+These currently unknown motifs can be incorporated into the prediction of regulatory regions by using machine-learning procedures to find distinctive patterns of alignment columns that are common in a training set of alignments in known regulatory regions but are less abundant in a set of alignments from likely neutral DNA.
 The statistical models describing these distinctive patterns are then used to score any alignment for its regulatory potential.
-One implementation of this approach has generated a set of about 250,000 regions of human DNA with a high regulatory potential [78].
-Many of these overlap with the PReMods discovered as conserved clusters of transcription factor-binding motifs.
-Regions with high regulatory potential and a conserved binding site for an erythroid transcription factor are validated at a good rate as enhancers in erythroid cells [84].
+One implementation of this approach has generated a set of about 250,000 regions of human DNA with a high regulatory potential (Taylor et al. 2006).
+Many of these overlap with the PReMods discovered as conserved clusters of transcription factor binding motifs.
+Regions with high regulatory potential and a conserved binding site for an erythroid transcription factor are validated at a good rate as enhancers in erythroid cells (Wang et al. 2006b).

-In summary, several methods based on comparative genomics can be used with some success to predict gene regulatory sequences, but none achieves the level of reliability desired.
-Deep conservation of noncoding sequences, e.g., from human to chicken or human to fish, can be used without additional information about patterns such as binding site motifs.
+In summary, several methods based on comparative genomics can be used with some success to predict gene regulatory sequences, but none achieve the level of reliability desired.
+Deep conservation of noncoding sequences, e.g. from human to chicken or human to fish, can be used without additional information about patterns such as binding site motifs.
 However, this approach will miss the majority of gene regulatory regions.
 For noncoding sequences conserved among placental mammals, clustering of pattern information should be incorporated.
 The pattern information can either be based on prior knowledge (such as binding motifs) or learned from training sets.
-Currently, in vivo occupancy of DNA segments by transcription factors is being determined comprehensively by ChIP-chip and related methods.
-Integration of this information with the comparative genomics should add considerable power to the identification of regulatory regions [21].
+Additional ChIP-chip data on site occupancy by particular transcription factors is expected to become widely available in the near future.
+Integration of this information with the comparative genomics should add considerable power to the identification of regulatory regions (Elnitski et al. 2006).